Lake Sawyer Hawks RC Glossary

 Slow Roll

 Model rolls at a uniform rate through one (1) revolution in either direction.
 Center is the inverted portion of maneuver.
-Inside Loop: Model pulls up and executes the loo...
+Inside Loop: Model pulls up and executes the loop.
+The loo...

 Smart Technology